 If the impaired controller is displaying Then The LOADER prompt Go to the next step.

-If the impaired controller is displaying Then Waiting for giveback Press Ctrl-C, and then respond ${\ensuremath{\underline{Y}}}$ when prompted.
-System prompt or password prompt Take over or halt the impaired controller from the healthy controller: storage failover takeover -ofnode impaired_node_name When the impaired controller shows Waiting for giveback, press Ctrl-C, and then respond y.
+Waiting for giveback Press Ctrl-C, and then respond \underline{y} when prompted.
+System prompt or password prompt Take over or halt the impaired controller from the healthy controller: storage failover takeover -ofnode impaired_node_name -halt true The -halt true parameter brings you to the LOADER prompt.